cd ~/Angga

 }

-Data Structure Alignment & Padding
+Understanding Data Alignment and Padding

 Word 1Word 2Word 3Word 1Word 2Bad Struct (24 byte)Good Struct (16 byte)IsActiveTotalTimePaddingAvgScore